fortyoneplustwo/notestamp/README.md

 ```
 - `label`: Required field.
 It represents the text that will show in the navigation menu.
 - `type`: The unique identifier for your component.
 It's the same one that used in `MediaRenderer.js`
-- `src`: If your component opens with a default initial media value, this field provides the source e.g. a link.
+- `src`: If your component opens with some default initial media, this field provides the source e.g. a link.
 Otherwise, the value should be an empty string.

 # Install
 `npm install`